You Can Help Your Country: English children's work during the Second World War

 The war, a democratising influence in so many ways, played its part in creating a political mood that could haltingly address some of the fundamental inequalities of educational opportunity.

 What the authors also point to, though, with an obvious tinge of regret, is what we have lost from that time, what they call, strikingly, "the visibility of young people during the war".

-Today, say the authors, children are "shut inside homes and schools".
-They don't need to underline the irony of corralling children in school and then setting up schemes to teach them about life, work and relationships.
-Instead, they content themselves with a mildly worded final plea for the rediscovery of what we learned in those momentous days: "Crucially, we should like to see fuller recognition of children's rights to engage with life beyond the school gates."
+They do not need to underline the irony of corralling children in school and then setting up schemes to teach them about life, work and relationships.
+Instead, they content themselves with a mildly worded final plea for the rediscovery of what we learnt in those momentous days.
+"Crucially, we should like to see fuller recognition of children's rights to engage with life beyond the school gates."

 Berry Mayall is professor of childhood studies at London University's Institute of Education.
 At the time of writing the book, Virginia Morrow, now a senior research officer at the department of international development at Oxford University, was reader in childhood studies at the IoE.
 Both have published extensively on how children's lives, perceptions and experiences have changed over time.